miller-me/lab-resources/Bulk_RNASeq_DifferentialExpression/Step_1_QualityTrimming.md

 -   If you have an alternative file than `.fastq.gz`, `.fastq`, or `.fq`, you can specify this with the `-f` or `--format` flag.
 -   `-t` or `--threads` can speed up your job by putting it in parallel.
     We will use 16 here, which is sufficient.
+Note that this matches the number of `--cpus-per-task` defined earlier.
 -   `-q` or `--quiet` will suppress any output to the command line.
 You will have no indication of the progress of the command if you use this.